-- Willy Wonka and the Chocolate Factory — Wonka uses a flute to issue commands to the Oompa-Loompas when he needs to issue a command to them.
+- Willy Wonka and the Chocolate Factory — Mr. Wonka uses a flute key to summon the Oompa-Loompas when he needs to issue a command to them.

 - 7 Faces of Dr. Lao — Pan uses his pipes on Angela as the audible equivalent of a Love Potion (though he ultimately points her towards her local would-be suitor rather than himself.)

 - Edgar Pangborn — His short story "Tiger Boy" might count.
 The eponymous youth plays a set of pan pipes, runs wild and naked, and has a fully-grown tiger as a companion.
 The pipes attract a mute teenage village boy to Tiger Boy's side (possible echoes of the Pied Piper).
 However, he's not actually magical - it's a feudal, post-holocaust world.
 (He's certainly not immortal either.)

 - The Elenium — A young girl ,the Goddess Aphrael, who seemingly doesn't talk but does play the flute is named Flute by our heroes.

 - The Lion, the Witch, and the Wardrobe — The faun Mr. Tumnus (the first Narnian we meet) played a flute lullaby to Lucy on her first trip to Narnia.

 - Xanth — Chester Centaur's magical talent is to manifest and play a magical flute.